Joe Byrd (Cherokee Nation Principal Chief): Aftermath

 The remaining years of Byrd's term were marked with intense scrutiny by the BIA.
 By late 1998, there were 11 active cases against Byrd, including two criminal charges regarding diversion of Federal funds.
 In what some see as an attempt to influence the outcome of the obstruction of justice cases against him, in early 1998 Byrd moved the district court out of the Tribal Courthouse.
 In reaction, six members of the Tribal Council began boycotting scheduled Council meetings, thus leaving the Council without a quorum and therefore unable to act.
 After a year of stand-off, Byrd capitulated and moved the district court back to the Courthouse.

 Byrd's 1996–1997 actions also had a major impact on the Cherokee Nation's 1999 Constitutional Convention.
 During public hearings, there were, among other items, a strong push for procedures allowing for the recall of elected officials, a call for open financial records of the Nation's government, and a desire to strengthen the power and independence of the Judiciary.

 In 1999, Byrd was defeated by Chad "Corntassel" Smith in the Cherokee Nation elections.
 After the election, more than four years of transition were required to restore the Cherokee Nation government and remove BIA intervention from the affairs of the Cherokee Nation.

+Cherokee Tribal Council

+Byrd was sworn onto the Cherokee Nation tribal council representing district 1 on January 23, 2012 after winning the district 1 special election to replace Bill John Baker.
+He was elected to a full term in the new district 2 in 2013.
+He was sworn in August 14, 2013.
+In August 2015, he was elected speaker of the tribal council.
+He won re-election in 2017 and was re-elected as speaker of the council.
+He was term limited in 2021.